Saratoga Springs Father’s Rights Lawyer

 The Evolution of Father’s Custodial Rights

 Although men and women are presumed equal under the law, it does not mean that they will receive joint or balanced custody of their children.
 This inequity is partly due to prior court precedent called “the tender years doctrine,” which established that mothers should have custody of young children.
 Although New York abolished this principle, unequal custody orders still leave many fathers feeling like the court is biased against them.
+This is why it is important for fathers to consult with a skilled Saratoga Springs attorney about their rights.

 A father has certain rights relating to his child, and a local attorney could advocate for the protection of these rights in court.